Past Public Program

 In 1974, Artforum published Terry Smith’s seminal article, “The Provincialism Problem,” which outlined how artists outside New York City might wrongly perceive themselves and their work as subservient, or secondary, to what takes places in what was considered the art world’s center.
 Smith called for a radical reimagining of this inequity, but almost half a century since then, while today’s art world might have several centers rather than just one, the dichotomy of center and periphery remains largely problematic.

-Leah Triplett Harrington will focus on The Rib, a recently-launched publication and platform striving to connect and cultivate contemporary art communities thriving along the so-called periphery.
+Leah Triplett Harrington focused on The Rib, a recently-launched publication and platform striving to connect and cultivate contemporary art communities thriving along the so-called periphery.
 Focused on artist-run and decentralized projects, The Rib’s interest in place reacts to the rise of “local” biennials as well as the evolution of gallery space from physical to digital and nomadic.

 ABOUT THE SPEAKERS